tomosuzu/RHOAR-project-service/README.md

 ## Explain my design

-This endpoint should reply all projects and these information.
+The "/projects" endpoint should reply all projects and these information.
-This and below "get" endpoints are similar and should be same response structure.
+This and other "get" endpoints are similar and should be same response structure.
 If it's different, User should change handlers per endpoint.
+So, I created common function.

 * get '/projects'
 ```$sh